BLUE HORIZON, BOOK 3

 “I think I can make it,” Max said with a grin.

 “Okay.
 I’m going to go look in on Pockets.
-Have fun with your project.”
+Have fun with your project, but let me know if you get in too big of a bind.”

 When Merlin knocked on the engineer’s door for the third time, he frowned to himself.
 He tapped the touch pad beside the door and it slid aside quietly.
 He’d been afraid it would have been locked, but as it was not Merlin stepped inside the darkened front room.